Wombourne High School

 Wombourne High School (formerly Ounsdale High School) is a coeducational secondary school and sixth form located in Wombourne, Staffordshire, England.
 The school has approximately 1,100 pupils and provides education at Key Stage 3, GCSE and sixth form.
-Its head teacher is Ms Claire Powell, who took over from Dr. Gemma Smith in May 2022.
+Its head teacher is Sir Nicholas Bradnick Thompson, who took over from Ms Claire Powell in the nearing end of 2025.

-Wombourne High School is a part of the Invictus Education Trust, which was setup in 2015 with then-named Ounsdale as one of its founding member.
+Wombourne High School is a part of the Invictus Education Trust, which was set up in 2015 with then-named Ounsdale as one of its founding member.
 Invictus now include the following schools: Ellowes Hall Sports College, Wombourne High School, Kinver High School, The Crestwood School, Leasowes High School, Pedmore High School, and Rufford Primary School.

 81% of the school's GCSE students gained 5 or more GCSEs at grade 4 or higher, with 49% achieving at least one grade 7 or higher.
 Additionally, 19% of student achieved 5 or more GCSEs at grade 7 or higher.

 As of its latest inspection in March 2022, the school was awarded the "Good" rating from Ofsted.

 Wombourne High School has a standalone building dedicated to its sixth form, which was opened by the pop singer Beverley Knight.